jataware/uncharted-ta1-pipeline/tasks/README.md

 This module uses the OpenAI interface to incorporate GPT output: https://platform.openai.com/

-#### Running Metadata Extraction
+#### Using the Metadata Extraction Task

-* Metadata extraction is done throught the `MetadataExtraction` class
+* Metadata extraction is done through the `MetadataExtraction` class
 * A valid OpenAPI key must be supplied through the `OPENAI_API_KEY` environment variable
-* Input is a `DocTextExtraction` object containing previously extracted map text
+* Input is a `DocTextExtraction` object containing previously extracted map text (liklely from a `TextExtractor` task)
 * Output is a `MetadataExtraction` object containing the identified map metadata

+A pipeline using this task, along with a CLI and sever wrapper are available at [../pipelines/metadata_extraction](../pipelines/metadata_extraction)

 ### Image Segmentation Task